alansfyeung/248acu-website/_pages/ranks-in-the-aac.md

 ### Major (MAJ(AAC))

 {% capture caption_maj_aac %}
-AAC Majors wear an insignia of one Queen's crown.
+AAC Majors wear an insignia of one crown.
 They are often sub-regional Commanding Officers, SBU Commanding Officers, or hold a position at regional headquarters (e.g. Bde HQ) or national headquarters (HQ AAC) in various staff officer or specialist officer positions.
 {% endcapture %}
 {% include badge-of-rank.html rank="maj-aac" caption=caption_maj_aac %}

 ### Lieutenant Colonel (LTCOL(AAC))

 {% capture caption_ltcol_aac %}
-AAC Lieutenant Colonels wear an insignia of a Queen's crown atop a single pip.
+AAC Lieutenant Colonels wear an insignia of a crown atop a single pip.
 They are Regional Assistant Commanders (ACOMD), SBU Commanding Officers, or hold a staff officer position at national headquarters (HQ AAC).
 {% endcapture %}
 {% include badge-of-rank.html rank="ltcol-aac" caption=caption_ltcol_aac %}

 ### Colonel (COL(AAC))

 {% capture caption_col_aac %}
-AAC Colonels wear an insignia of a Queen's crown atop two pips.
+AAC Colonels wear an insignia of a crown atop two pips.
 It is the rank of the National Assistant Commander (NAC), who is typically the only OOC to hold this rank<sup>6</sup>.
 {% endcapture %}
 {% include badge-of-rank.html rank="col-aac" caption=caption_col_aac %}